digital-fabric/libev_scheduler/README.md

 However, the current design has some shortcomings that will need to be addressed in order for this feature to become useful.
 Here are some of my thoughts on this subject.
 Please do not take this as an attack on the wonderful work of the Ruby core developers.
-At worst I'm just some guy being wrong on the internet :-p.
+At worst I'm just some random guy being wrong on the internet :-p.

 ## I/O readiness